-Home > Unspun > unspun 28 > The hidden costs of moving to the Cloud
+Home > unspun > unspun 28 - It's all in the detail > The hidden costs of moving to the Cloud

 ‘Cloud’ may be a buzz word, but it’s starting to look less like an innovation and more like the norm.
 If it’s not happening in your organisation yet, it probably will be soon.
 Building on our recent client experiences of implementing Infrastructure as a Service, we reflect on what “getting real” about cloud might mean for your organisation and some of the hidden costs you may just end up uncovering.